-Ryan Langford is in his fourth season as an assistant coach for the University of Michigan field hockey program.
+Ryan Langford is in his sixth season as an assistant coach for the University of Michigan field hockey program.
 A long-time fixture on the USA Field Hockey men's national team, Langford arrived in Ann Arbor with 10 years of experience as an assistant coach at the NCAA Division I level.

 Prior to arriving at Michigan, Langford served two seasons as an assistant coach at James Madison (2007-08), where he helped revitalize the Dukes' program over his brief tenure.
 Last season, JMU posted the third-best winning percentage in the nation (18-3), going undefeated in Colonial Athletic Association play for the first time in 13 years en route to its third straight CAA title and NCAA Tournament appearance.

 Langford also previously served as an assistant coach at Temple University (2005-07), Appalachian State (2000-05) and Southwest Missouri State (1999-2000).
 He received USA Field Hockey Level III coaching certification -- the organization's highest level of coaching accreditation -- last November and currently serves on the USA Field Hockey Athletes Advisory Committee.